The Bible says

 the Jewish people remember where they came from.
 Notice the first name in verse

 one in this long genealogy: Adam.
-Every one of us on his earth have the same
+Every one of us on this earth have the same

 start to our own genealogy.
 That should be a fact of unity and equality.
 There

-are many other things that we are have in common: we are all sinners, God loves
+are many other things that we all have in common: we are all sinners, God loves

 each of us, Jesus died for each of us, and we can each by saved by faith in

-is a lot of equality, and it all starts with Adam.
-Of course, Adam was created
+That is a lot of equality, and it all starts with Adam.
+Of course, Adam was

-by God from the dust of the ground.
-God had a plan and still has a plan for the
+created by God from the dust of the ground.
+God had a plan and still has a plan

-human race.
-That plan of God was in effect for generation after generation.
-The
+for the human race.
+That plan of God was in effect for generation after

-plan of God can be seen in the genealogies because God chose one particular lineage
+generation.
+The plan of God can be seen in the genealogies because God chose one

-die or get sick or suffer in any way.
+Adam could not die or get sick or suffer in any way.
 There was no sin.
-Adam and Eve were in
+Adam and

-the Garden of Eden.
-Of course, God warned them that the day that they ate of
+Eve were in the Garden of Eden.
+Of course, God warned them that the day that

-the fruit of the tree, they would surely die.
-Sin and death entered into the world.
+they ate of the fruit of the tree, they would surely die.
+Sin and death entered

-Solomon, and then the Messiah: our Lord and Savior Jesus Christ.
-And so the
+came David and Solomon, and then the Messiah: our Lord and Savior Jesus Christ.

-genealogy is very important.
-The genealogy all the way from Adam tells the
+And so the genealogy is very important.
+The genealogy all the way from Adam

-story of God’s plan.
-The genealogy all the way from Adam is proof of God’s
+tells the story of God’s plan.
+The genealogy all the way from Adam is proof of

-work.
+God’s work.
 God’s plan is still going forth.
-The man Christ Jesus will come to the earth
+The man Christ Jesus will come to

-a second time and show once again that He is God and the fulfillment of all the
+the earth a second time and show once again that He is God and the fulfillment

-promises.
-Jesus will retore the human race to what it should have been.
+of all the promises.
+Jesus will retore the human race to what it should have

 Notice that First Chronicles 1:10